BOOK 3 OF 3

 His birthday was the coming Monday and she still didn’t get him a gift.
 Her official excuse was she didn’t have time, which wasn’t too much of a lie, but the real reason was that she had no idea what to get him.
 What do you buy someone who has everything he wants?

 Andrew is a very successful businessman and entrepreneur, and up until they’re engagement a year ago, voted most eligible bachelor.
 He was born into wealth and made his own success straight out of university.
-You would think someone who could buy anything he wanted would be a show-off and flashy chauvinist, but Andrew was a minimalist.
+You would think someone who could buy anything he wanted would be a show-off and a flashy chauvinist, but Andrew was a minimalist.

 This was one of the characteristics that she loved about him.
 He was not as much of a spoilt brat compared to the other men in similar situations.
 Instead of having numerous flashy sports cars he had only one functional Mercedes.
 Instead of various houses all over the globe he lived in one fairly ordinary penthouse, and when he had to travel, he booked into hotels to get the feeling of how “normal people” live.
-Instead of surrounding himself with a lot of expensive things to show off his wealth, he preferred an open clean look with next to nothing in a room, but what he did put in a room was of the best quality and well thought over...except for his art collection.
+Instead of surrounding himself with a lot of expensive things to show off his wealth, he preferred an open clean look with next to nothing in a room, but the few things he did put in a room was of the best quality and well thought over...except for his art collection.
 He had a secret love for art although most of the pieces in his art collection, one could be forgiven for not seeing it as art.

 Buying him a gift was an impossible task.
 Everything he wanted, he already had and what he didn’t have, he didn’t want.